GloryOyinkansola/Hamoye-internship/README.md

-Codes from project done in the Hamoye internship
+Code from project done in the Hamoye internship

 Stage A: Built a linear regression model on Appliances energy prediction data